by Barry Drogin

 Unidentified people in pictures - This is just common sense.
 First, which one is she?
 And who are the others?
 And why are they letting her post their picture on-line?
 Even if it is obvious that it is a picture of a child or grandchild, it is a kind of exploitation.
-Hey, my kids are adorable - I'm not going to use them as a sales tool.
+Hey, my kids are adorable - I hate being forced to use them as a sales tool.

 Loves the beach - I can think of a few reasons why a woman might write this.
 One is that she is obsessed with Club Med and is trying to convey the fact that she spends her vacations and/or weekends at the beach or working on her tan.
 But think about this from the man's point of view: sunburn and sand aside, why would a woman want to tell a man that she enjoys dragging his ass to the beach so that he can stare at all of the other scantily-clad women?
 No matter how good she looks in a bikini, is this the kind of subject she wants to bring up in a singles ad profile?